3KeyCompany/CZERTAINLY-API-examples/Czertainly initialization/README.md

 This script includes API to retrieve Keycloak access token and import Identity Provider configuration.

- The function getAuthenticationToken using username and password retrieve Keycloak admin access token (token is required for another APIs)
+The function **getAuthenticationToken** gets username and password retrieve Keycloak admin access token.
- The function createIdentityProviderInstance import Identity Provider configuration, for authorization provide admin access token
+The function **createIdentityProviderInstance** imports Identity Provider configuration, for authorization admin access token is provided.
- Includes an example of SAML identity provider.